9 best free and paid Google Alerts alternatives to try

 Pricing: available on request.

-Hootsuite offers extensive collaboration features: you can organize mentions and assign them to your colleagues in any way you like.
+The tool offers extensive collaboration features: you can organize mentions and assign them to your colleagues in any way you like.
 You can filter mentions by location and hashtags to better organize the data.

-Pricing: Professional is $19/month, Team is $99/month, Business is $599/month, and Enterprise is available on request.
+Pricing: Professional is $19/month, Team is $99/month, and Enterprise is available on request.
 Besides, they provide a basic free plan limited by few users, social accounts, and scheduled messages.

 Besides, Meltwater offers content and campaign planning, scheduling, and publishing services.